paperwork/paperwork/README.md

 If anything here should fail, it's most likely an authentication/connection issue, so check your database setup again.

 Now, for the last step, make sure that your Webserver has the right to create/modify/delete files within the frontend/app/storage/attachments/ folder.
 This folder is being used for uploaded documents.
+Also, set the docroot of your webserver to the folder `frontend/public/` inside of the Paperwork directory.

 That's pretty much it.
 From here on, you should be able to access your paperwork instance through the web.